Eldriann/CSFML_Engine/README.md

 If you have any question fill free to ask me at julian.frabel@epitech.eu.

+To remove the engine debug messages and warning in the console go to include/my_sfml_core.h and change the macro from 1 to 0

 Examples:
 - your main loop should look like this:
 ```